spipu/linky-reader/INSTALL.md

 Now you can test the web interface, it should display that the Log File is missing.

+The default username is  ̀admin` and the default password is `password`.
+You must change it on the first login.

 ## Test

 You can test manually the Linky dial with this command